-Funding structure and liquidity buffer mitigate some reliance on wholesale funding
+Funding structure and comfortable liquidity buffer mitigate some reliance on wholesale funding

-Credit Mutuel Alliance Federale's loan-to-deposit ratio was 121% as of the end of June 2019 under Moody's calculations (122.5% as of year-end 2018), which is above the loan-to-deposit ratios of most large French peers that raise most of their deposits in France.
-While material progress was achieved since 2010, mainly through the re-intermediation of off-balance-sheet customers' savings and the introduction of an internal policy requiring loan growth to be funded by new deposits, we believe that room for further improvement on an organic basis is limited all the more so since the bank's proactive lending remains proactive; hence wholesale funding will remain a significant funding source for the group in the foreseeable future.
+Credit Mutuel Alliance Federale's reported loan-to-deposit ratio was 114% as of the end of 2019 versus 122% in 2018, which is above the loan-to-deposit ratios of most of its large French peers that raise most of their deposits in France.
+Material progress was achieved since 2010, mainly through the re-intermediation of off-balance-sheet customers' savings and the introduction of an internal policy requiring loan growth to be funded by new deposits.
+Room for further improvement may be structurally more limited because of generally strong lending growth, but the coronavirus crisis may result in an improved loan-to-deposit balance.
+Wholesale funding will still remain a significant funding source for the group in the foreseeable future.

-As of the end of June 2019, the total amount of market funding (including covered bonds), represented €144 billion (+4.3% from that as of year-end 2018), out of which €89 billion were medium and long-term resources.
+As of the end of 2019, the total amount of market funding (including covered bonds), represented €144 billion, out of which about two thirds (€92 billion) were medium to long-term resources.
 Credit Mutuel Alliance Federale's reliance on market funding, which is confidence sensitive, is mitigated by the term structure of its debt, which minimises funding gaps (that is, shortfall of funding over assets) on all maturity buckets from three months up to five years.
-In practice, the bank had no funding gap as of year-end 2018 on any maturity bucket, based on a static balance sheet (assets and liabilities maturing in accordance with their contractual maturities and no additional asset origination and debt issuance).
+In practice, the bank had no funding gap as of the end of 2019 on any maturity bucket, based on a static balance sheet5 (assets and liabilities maturing in accordance with their contractual maturities and no additional asset origination and debt issuance).

-Credit Mutuel Alliance Federale had a comfortable liquidity buffer of €120.3 billion as of end-June 2019, which fully covered the wholesale debt maturing within 12 months.
-As of the end of June 2019, Credit Mutuel Alliance Federale reported a liquidity coverage ratio of 138%.
-The high-quality liquid asset portfolio amounted to €82 billion, 69% of which were deposits with the central banks (mainly the European Central Bank).
+Credit Mutuel Alliance Federale had liquidity reserves of €135 billion as of the end of 2019, which we consider sufficient and adequate since they fully covered the wholesale debt maturing within 12 months.
+As of the end of 2019, Credit Mutuel Alliance Federale reported a liquidity coverage ratio of 143%.
+The high-quality liquid asset portfolio amounted to €93 billion, 71% of which were deposits with the central banks (mainly the European Central Bank).